Saint Maximilian Kolbe , Priest and Martyr – Readings

 His disciples are those who are branches taking life from the vine and bearing fruit, lasting fruit.

 We can see how all of this applies so aptly to St Maximilian.
 Here is someone who was ready, unhesitatingly, to give his life for a brother, a stranger whom he did not really know.
-This is the love that Jesus speaks of.
+This is the love of which Jesus speaks.
 And, of course, it is an act that has not been forgotten.
 It bears fruit to this day and inspires us to imitate such great unselfishness and care for the brother and sister.

 There is a choice of two First Readings.
 The first of these comes from the Book of Wisdom and speaks of good people who suffer.
 To the less wise, their deaths seem meaningless and pathetic.